 The rest of the consolidated balance sheet item, 'cash and bank balances' is cash on hand.
+The Group's exposure to credit risk arising from trade and unbilled receivables is disclosed in Note 9.

-With respect to the credit risk arising from other financial assets of the Group, which comprise related party receivable, other receivables and deposits and financial assets at fair value through other comprehensive income, the Group's exposure to credit risk arises from default of the counterparty, with maximum exposure equal to the carrying amount of these assets.
+With respect to the credit risk arising from other financial assets of the Group, which comprise due from related parties, other receivables and deposits and financial assets at fair value through other comprehensive income, the Group's exposure to credit risk arises from default of the counterparty, with maximum exposure equal to the carrying amount of these assets.